dlomakov/de_tools/README.md

 - Launches a SparkSession and compares:
   * Hive table schemas.
   * Partitioning fields.
-  * Parquet file schemas in storage.
+  * Physical Parquet file schemas in storage.
 - Great for ensuring compatibility and identifying discrepancies between table versions.

+When to use:
+- after schema changes
+- during migrations
+- debugging broken pipelines

 ---

 ### 2. Parquet_analyzer